mozilla firefox CVE-2019-11708 vulnerability in Mozilla Products

 Vulnerability Analysis

 CVE-2019-11708 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Improper Input Validation